xeger/sylph/README.md

 </body>
 ```

-Sylph is configured using meta tags in the `head` section of the page
-into which it is loaded. the following meta tags are supported:
+The following configuration tags let you change Sylph's behavior.

 description
 : App name displayed while loading.

 author
 : Creator/copyright info displayed while loading.

 sylph-target
-: CSS selector that Sylph UI (and your app) will be loaded in
+: CSS selector that Sylph UI (and your app) will be loaded in; defaults to `body`.

 sylph-root
-: Absolute or relative base URL for application files
+: Absolute or relative base URL for application files; defaults to `window.location.host`.

 sylph-base
-: Base path under application root
+: Base path under application root; defaults to `/`.

 sylph-files
-: Comma-separated list of subpaths (relative to base) to CSS and script files
+: Comma-separated list of subpaths (relative to base) to CSS and script files; defaults to `main.js`.

 sylph-debug
-: Enable debug logging if present (regardless of content)
+: Enable debug logging if present (regardless of content).

 To make developers happier, root and bases can be customized using query-string
 patterns of your choosing.
 To let people experiment with local or pre-production